rockz77/cloudnine-docs-analyzer/README.md

 - **Jest**: Testing framework used for unit tests

 ### Folder Structure
-- **src**: contains all core logic and files
+- **/src**: contains all core logic and files
-- **apple-crop-yield** contains all microservice logic that includes the controller, interfaces, route, service, and unit tests.
+- **/apple-crop-yield** contains all microservice logic that includes the controller, interfaces, route, service, and unit tests.

 ### Key Files
 - **/src/app.ts**: Contains the initial setup and configuration of the Node Express server.